 In the UK, where our volunteers are based, English language centres welcomes half a million students to the UK each year – almost all of whom fly here.
 Once they are here, our students need accommodation, classrooms and computer rooms, meals, materials, activities and excursions.
 Our teams need offices and equipment, and our marketers fly around the world building relationships and securing business.

 Of course, there are others who contribute far more than the UK ELT industry.
-And ‘fixing’ the climate crisis cannot fall solely to individuals and small businesses and tweaks to consumption.
+And ‘fixing’ the climate crisis cannot fall solely to individuals and small businesses or tweaks to consumption.

 But we have a part to play – UK ELT cannot change the world alone but the world cannot change without everyone doing their bit.
 We can be part of the movement that saves life of earth, and even take a leading role.

 The greatest change must be made in the richest countries

 The greatest stress on our planet is not how many people there are, but what and how much we consume.
 And, as one of the wealthiest countries in the world, the UK has an especially energy and resource hungry lifestyle.

 The richest 1% has a carbon footprint twice the size of the poorest half of the world’s population combined.
 The wealthiest 20% of the global population is responsible for 90% of “overshoot” carbon in the atmosphere (that which exceeds the limit needed to keep global temperature rise below 2ºC).